000Ba239tianA52719/seven-of-nine/README.md

-Got it!
-Here’s your README snippet with each shell command or command group inside its own fenced code block using ```bash, making it clean and nicely highlighted on GitHub:

----

 # Seven of Nine – Anonymous Role-Based Voting Bot 🤖

 A Discord bot for anonymous voting, limited to users with a specific role.
 Created as part of the Collective.
 Resistance is futile.